KarmaCoordinates/karma/.static/calculating_karma_coordinates.md

 The calculated clarity of thinking score is scaled to 0 to 1.
 It is then transposed into *number of lives* based on 1) duration of universe, and 2) a concept that every *Sukshm* transmigrate through every species - and average duration of each life/existence.

 ### Duration of *Prakriti*
 Duration of *Prakriti*, i.e. the age of the universe is an evolving number.
 Varying from about 7 billion years old to 13.8 billion years old.
 For Karma Coordiates calculation currently we have used The Friedmann Equation model.
-As per the open model with omega of 6, universe is about 7 billion years old and it will end when it is about 18 billion years old - that is in another 11 billion years (Wikipedia contributors.
-(2024, June 27); Ultimate fate of the universe).
+As per the open model with omega of 5, universe is about 13.8 billion years old and it will end when it is about 27.6 billion years old - that is in another 13.8 billion years (Wikipedia contributors.
+(2024, June 27); *Ultimate fate of the universe*).

 In physical cosmology, the age of the universe is the time elapsed since the Big Bang.
 Astronomers have derived two different measurements of the age of the universe: a measurement based on direct observations of an early state of the universe, which indicate an age of 13.787±0.020 billion years as interpreted with the Lambda-CDM concordance model as of 2021; and a measurement based on the observations of the local, modern universe, which suggest a younger age.
 (Wikipedia contributors.
 (2024, July 22). *Age of the universe*.)